ongohamza/Mallard_Visualizer/README.md

 # Mallard_Visualizer
 This is a command line visualizer that is better than cava in every way.
 It has 3 options for visualizations, unlike cava's measily 1 option for bar graph.
+I fixed this recent bug where I found that there were small artifacts in the bar graph mode, I fixed this by replacing the ' ' with ACS_BLOCK, as well as the main erase() command will handle clearing the screen perfectly every frame.
+The visualizer will then only need to draw the colored bars on top of this clean slate.
+I'll soon do the same thing to the vu meter, although that hasn't had any rendering issues, the fix results in much smaller, cleaner code.

 I wrote this under gpl v3 I have the liscense below